TALKING TO YOUR DOCTOR

 In mojApteczka, you can generate a QR code that the doctor scans with their phone — no app installation needed.
 Alternatively, generate a PDF report to print or email.
 Both options take just a few seconds.

-What should I do after a doctor visit?
+What should I do after a doctor's appointment?

-After your visit, update your cabinet — add new medicines, remove discontinued ones, adjust dosages as directed.
+After your appointment, update your home medicine cabinet — add new medicines, remove discontinued ones, and adjust doses as directed.
 Scan new packaging in mojApteczka, set reminders, and check interactions between new and existing medicines.